 Historic Properties of Spokane

-Sears & Roebuck, one of the largest mail-order department stores in the United States, erected this building as the site of their Spokane store in 1929.
+Sears & Roebuck, one of the largest mail-order department stores in the United States, erected this Art-Deco building as the site of their Spokane store in 1929.
 Sears occupied the building until 1960, when it built a new store at the Northtown Mall.
 In 1961, the Comstock Foundation purchased the building for $350,000 and donated it to the City of Spokane for use as a new Public Library.
 A condition of the donation was that the Comstock name be retained.
 In 1962, the building was remodeled and opened as the Spokane Public Library.
-With an Art Deco theme, the building was razed in 1992 to make way for a new building to house the Spokane Public Library.
+The building was razed in 1992 to make way for a new building to house the Spokane Public Library.